quantum-tinkerer/pydacp/README.md

 The method above is not able to resolve degeneracies: each random vector can only span a non-degenerate subspace of $\mathcal{L}$.
 We solve the problem by adding more random vectors.

-To make sure a complete basis is generated, after the end of each Chebolution&trade run finishes, we perform a QR decomposition of the overlap matrix $S$:
+To make sure a complete basis is generated, after the end of each *Chebyshev evolution*, we check the orthogonality of the subspace by performing a QR decomposition of the overlap matrix $S$.

-$$
-S = QR~.
-$$

-When adding new random vectors no longer increase number of non-zero elements in $\mathrm{diag} R$, we stop the calculation.
+We stop the calculation when adding a random vector does not increase the dimension of the target subspace.

 #### How do we save memory?